davimber/aialignmentideas/humanwrittenideas.md

 This could work especially well if responses weren't streamed.
 Basically, the AI could self filter for behavior it may have modeled well, but behavior it doesn't want to take.
 The question arises then, what to do at inference time?
-You don't want the model rambling about itself and alignment unecessarily.
+You don't want the model rambling about itself and alignment unnecessarily.
 So maybe some short prepend that is clearly over could be always added.
-All this said, encouraging a sense of self doesn't guarentee the "middle section" or "user seen output" is aligned.
+All this said, encouraging a sense of self doesn't guarantee the "middle section" or "user seen output" is aligned.
-The LLM could still model bad behavior well or seek rewards aggresively and return that capability to the user.
+The LLM could still model bad behavior well or seek rewards aggressively and return that capability to the user.
-But hopefully this delination would help with critiqueing self generated outputs and better avoid reverting to the pretraining prior.
+But hopefully this delineation would help with critiquing self generated outputs and better avoid reverting to the pretraining prior.

-### Equipping LLM Judges with Assymetric Advantages
+### Equipping LLM Judges with Asymmetric Advantages
 LLM judges are commonly used in evaluating performance on benchmarks and RL runs.
 An obvious challenge is that these judges can be biased and make mistakes themselves.
 And agents can learn to fool, trick, or hide information from automated judges.
-However, we have the ability to give the judges assymetric advantages in this dynamic.
+However, we have the ability to give the judges asymmetric advantages in this dynamic.
 First, we can train judges much more exclusively.
 With particular focus on honesty and accuracy.
 Usually, you can't take honesty training too far.
 A general purpose AI system usually needs to balance honesty with factors like safety.
 For example, not divulging dangerous information.
-With a judge thats not exposed to the end user, we have more opportunties to optimize heavily for honesty.
+With a judge that's not exposed to the end user, we have more opportunities to optimize heavily for honesty.
 And some parts of honesty training can be automated, using known ablations and injections into context, for example.
 So basically, we can go much more heavily on the honesty training for the judge.
 Second, we can train judges with a particular focus on robustness to prompt injections.
 Since the hosting services largely controls the shape and form of context the judge always sees, it can be crafted consistently and specially to reduce injections.
-For example, a custom separator token delinating the content to be judged could be deeply trained into the model.
+For example, a custom separator token delineating the content to be judged could be deeply trained into the model.
 Furthermore, the judge could be heavily trained to do one thing, and one thing only.
 This is a deceptively huge advantage, I suspect.
 Since it can be trained to one thing, it can spend more network capacity developing capabilities on that one thing.